 Allergy patch testing is used to screen substances to determine the cause of an allergic skin reaction.
 Patches with different suspected irritants (allergens) are applied to a person’s back and left in place for 48 hours.
-The skin is then examined for signs of a hypersensitive reaction.
+The skin is then examined for any signs of a hypersensitive reaction.

-Prick testing is another method used to test for a different type of allergy (type I) associated with hay fever, asthma and contact urticaria.
-It involves pricking the skin with a needle in order to test the blood and can be read after just 20 minutes.
+Prick testing is another method used to test for a different type of allergy (type I) associated with hay fever, asthma, and contact urticaria.
+This method instead involves pricking the skin with a needle in order to test the blood and can be read after just 20 minutes.

-What Substances are Tested?
+What substances are tested?

-The types of allergens tested include hair dye, preservatives, cosmetics and medications.
-A standard set of allergens (such as those described in the European Standard Series of allergens) are applied to almost every patient as these are the most common causes of dermatitis (in 85% of cases.
+The types of allergens tested in an allergy patch test include hair dye, preservatives, cosmetics, and medications.
+A standard set of allergens, such as those described in the European Standard Series of allergens, are applied to almost every patient, as these are the most common causes of dermatitis in about 85% of cases.

-Patch testing can also be helpful in determining the cause and pathophysiological mechanisms of a cutaneous adverse drug reaction (CADR).
-The clinical relevance depends on the drug involved and type of CADR investigated.
+Patch testing can also be helpful in determining the cause and pathophysiological mechanisms of cutaneous adverse drug reactions (CADR).
+The clinical relevance depends on the drug involved and the type of CADR investigated.

-The general format for a patch test is as follows;
+The general format for a patch test is as follows:

-- Day 1: plastic or round aluminum square chambers, each containing small amounts of each substance are applied to the patient’s upper back and secured with hypoallergenic tape.
+- Day 1: Plastic or round aluminum square chambers, each containing small amounts of each substance, are applied to the patient’s upper back and secured with hypoallergenic tape.

-- After 48 hours: Patches are removed, and the skin evaluated for reactivity.
+- After 48 hours: Patches are removed and the skin evaluated for reactivity.

 - After 96 hours: A second assessment is performed, and evaluations determined.

-- An additional assessment may be required after 7 to 10 days in some people.
+An additional assessment may be required after 7 to 10 days in some people.

 Interpretation of skin reactions requires a good deal of experience and training.
-It is important to distinguish between an irritation and an allergic reaction.
-The former occurs after the patch is removed but will reduce over the following day, whereas the latter develops over several days and is more prominent on day five rather than immediately following patch removal.
-The types of reactions observed may include:
+It is important to distinguish between irritation and an allergic reaction.
+The former occurs after the patch is removed but will reduce over the following day, whereas an allergic reaction will develop over several days and is more prominent on day five rather than immediately following patch removal.

-- Irritant reaction, e.g. a burn-like rash or follicular pustules
+- Irritant reaction, e.g., a burn-like rash or follicular pustules

 - Uncertain, due to the presence of a pink area under the test chamber.